VanDerLars/cruddiy-extended/README.md

 With Cruddiy you can easily generate some simple, but beautiful, PHP Bootstrap CRUD pages (Create, Read, Update and Delete) with search, pagination and foreign key awareness.

 ### Notes

 * Does not support MyISAM for Foreign Keys and Cascades.
 Will need InnoDB type ENGINE.
 MyISAM can be used, but Foreign Keys and Cascades will not be available.
 * Although PHP 7 is recommended, it currently works with PHP 5.4 too.
 * Capable of string ID Primary Keys as well as integer ones.

+## The differences between Cruddiy and Cruddiy-extended

+The original Cruddiy is a smart peace of software to generate little management web apps based on your database.
+It lacks some features though, thats why I forked it and extended it a bit.

+What is different:
+* You have an GET, POST, PUT, DELETE endpoint for each database table
+* It solves some major and minor issues with more complex database structures
+* the UI uses popup dialogs, it doesn't always open fullscreen pages
+* minor UI improvements
+* You can save your configuration.
+Recreating your CRUD web app can be annoying, when you'll always have to enter the settings again.
+* there will more come :)

 # How it works